Q: Will I feel hungry or deprived with the LAP-BAND?

-A: We strongly recommend for you to not get pregnant during the first year after your the operation.
+A: We strongly recommend for you to not get pregnant during the first year after the operation.
 Most of the excess weight is lost during this time.
-Your fetus' health may also be endangered.
+Your foetus' health may also be endangered.

 Q: Will I need to take vitamin supplements?

 A: You may.
 It’s possible you may not get enough vitamins from three small meals a day.
 At your regular check-ups, your specialist will evaluate whether you are getting enough vitamin B12, folic acid, and iron.